 KM: Nobody made me an offer, and I didn’t want to.
 I’m quite lazy.

-(Konstantin Milles died in 1989, he had no heirs because his son and daughter died before he did, both committing suicide.
+(Konstantin Miles died in 1989, he had no heirs because his son and daughter died before he did, both committing suicide.
 Konstantin’s widow died in 2017.
-Was his 1969 Amsterdam interview with John and Yoko published in VUS magazine – where are those interviews and tape recordings?)
+His 1969 Amsterdam interview with John and Yoko was published in Studio magazine and I have translated it HERE)

 On a lighter note, in 1969 John and Yoko posted 2 acorns to Yugoslavia’s President Tito (1 of 50 world leaders at the time) to be planted as part of their quest for world peace.